 The vacuum tube and its name would rapidly continue to evolve.
 Engineers preferred the term “thermionic " tubes.
 As they acted like “valves” on the larger current, the British chose this term.
 Americans simply went with “radio tubes” or just “tubes”.
 In 1926 the tetrode added a second “screen grid” to reduced undesired capacitance between the grid and cathode which could inhibit electron flow and cause unwanted feedback, and the pentode added a third “suppressor grid”, which prevented secondary electrons knocked off the anode from reaching and reducing the screen grid’s effectiveness.
 In 1933 beam tetrodes better formed the stream of electrons for even greater power and, around this time, multisection tubes emerged that combined the functions of two or more tubes into one to save space.

 Radio circuits also evolved, adding multiple stages of amplification and other refinements.
 In 1913 American Engineer Edwin Howard Armstrong discovered the principal of regeneration, feeding the detected signal back through a receiver to further reinforce and amplify it.
 Tubes of the era lost efficiency at higher radio frequencies as there was less time for electrons to respond to faster changes in grid voltage.
-However, in 1918 French engineer Lucien Levy and Armstrong also discovered that if an incoming radio signal is mixed with another signal that was of equal frequency plus a lower set frequency, it will “beat” against the received signal like a musical chord and create a new intermediate heterodyne signal at the lower frequency that still contains all of the original audio signal information.
-For example, a 400 kHz station being received would be mixed with a 460 kHz signal which would result in a new signal at 60 kHz.
-This principal was first used in 1904 to lower the frequency of continuous wave Morse transmissions from the kilohertz range to the audible range so it could be heard by the operator as beeps; however, it could be also used to lower the frequency of a voice transmission so the tubes could more efficiently amplify it.
+However, in 1901 Fessenden discovered that if an incoming radio signal is mixed with another signal at a slightly different frequency, it will “beat” against the received signal like a musical chord.
+This creates a new heterodyne signal at a much lower frequency equal to the difference between the two mixed frequencies that still contains all of the original audio signal information.
+For example, if a 400 kHz station signal is received and mixed with a 460 kHz signal, a new signal at 60 kHz results.
+This principal was first used in 1904 to lower the frequency of continuous wave Morse transmissions from the kilohertz range to the audible range so it could be heard by the operator as beeps; and by 1918 French engineer Lucien Levy and Armstrong used this principal to lower the frequency of a voice transmission so the tubes could more efficiently amplify it.
 It also simplified design, as most of the electronics could be designed around this single, fixed wavelength.

 Nearly all receivers made after the 1930’s, including digital radios today, use this superheterodyning or “superhet” process.
 This approach proved to be thousands of times more sensitive and far more selective – e.g. better able to screen out unwanted frequencies.
 Regenerative receivers were simple and cheap, some had only one tube, but their internal feedback needed to be painstakingly adjusted alongside tuning the signal, and it could interfere with nearby receivers.
 Superhets were better able to “lock” onto a signal with only a single and now familiar tuner knob, which always set the intermediate frequency the same, fixed amount above the desired station frequency.
 As the price of tubes dropped during the 20’s the superhet’s advantages rapidly displaced regenerative receivers, and as manufacturers chased better production economies, most North American radios of the era standardized to a five-tube superhet layout known as the “All American Five” which minimized the number of parts.
 To eliminate a sixth tube, a multisection tube known as a “pentagrid” or "heptode" with 5 grids combined the oscillator for the intermediate signal and its signal mixer with the antenna feed into a single tube.
 Aviation radios, especially for smaller aircraft, later followed this pattern to minimize not only unit cost but also weight.